 Less than a week after Mother’s Day, 2012, Lillie lost her battle with lung cancer.
 Laronica has no doubt that it was her mother’s fortitude to fight for those final few days, lest Mother’s Day always be associated with her passing.
 It was Lillie’s final gift to her daughter.

 A couple of weeks later, Laronica found herself at a crossroads.
 She knew that it was time to get back to her life, her home and her career.
 When she returned to Alabama, the sadness of having lost her mother overwhelmed her.
 She found herself seldom leaving the house.
 She spent most days doing little other than watching the same shows she’d watched with Lillie.
 And then one day she sat up and said to herself,

 It was time to try to emerge from mourning, Laronica began searching for anything she could find about lung cancer.
 She became a presence on Twitter.
 In creating the now-ubiquitous hashtag, #LCSM she became one of the founders of Lung Cancer Social Media; a community whose focus is to use social media in a way that educates, develops public support, ends the stigma, and facilitates successful treatments for lung cancer.

 Between her volunteer work and having been a caregiver and advocate for her mother, Laronica started to consider a career change to a role in the medical field.
-She credits her involvement with #LCSM, the knowledge she acquired while participating in chats and writing and a little luck for landing what she considers her dream job as a research study coordinator.
+Crediting her involvement with #LCSM, the knowledge she acquired while participating in chats and writing, and a little luck, she landed her dream job as a research study coordinator.
 Now, in honor and memory of her mother Lillie, Laronica serves as the liaison between doctors and patients with cancers of the head, neck, and lung; a role she loves and thanks her mother for helping her find.